max-schaefer/commonplace-book/religion/learning-from-our-elder-brothers.md

 ## Parashah Vezot Haberakhah (Deuteronomy 33:1-34:12)

 [The Parashah Podcast](https://open.spotify.com/episode/36SAMTBHr50OJUqMKZWXWH?si=_UeM9nPZTEaFpn7-Bf1FPw) discusses a beautiful Gemara building upon the idea that Moses was buried by God himself ([Sotah 14a.3f](https://www.sefaria.org/Sotah.14a.3)): "Rabbi Khama (...) says: What is the meaning of that which is written: 'After the Lord your God shall you walk (...)?'
 Is it actually possible for a person to follow the Divine Presence?
 Hasn't it already been stated: 'For the Lord your God is a devouring fire, a jealous God', and one cannot approach fire. (...)
 Rather, the meaning is that one should follow the attributes of the Holy One, Blessed be He.
 He provides several examples.
 Just as He clothes the naked, as it is written: 'And the Lord God made for Adam and for his wife garments of skin, and clothed them', so too should you clothe the naked.
 Just as the Holy One, Blessed be He, visits the sick, as it is written with regard to God's appearing to Abraham following his circumcision: 'And the Lord appeared unto him by the terebinths of Mamre', so too should you visit the sick.
 Just as the Holy One, Blessed be He, consoles mourners, as it is written: 'And it came to pass after the death of Abraham, that God blessed Isaac his son', so too should you console mourners.
 Just as the Holy One, Blessed be He, buries the dead, as it is written: 'And He buried him in the valley', so too should you bury the dead."
 I find the idea of God Himself performing what the Christian tradition calls the Corporal Works of Mercy very touching.

+## 1 Samuel

+### Chapter 12

+The Navi Podcast cites a cute idea from Amnon Bazak explaining why God punishes Israel's asking for a king by sending rain during the wheat harvest: just like rain is in and of itself a good thing, but very damaging when it falls at the wrong time (during the harvest), so too having a king is a good thing per se, but it is damaging when the people ask for it for the wrong reasons (in order to be like the gentiles).

 ## 2 Kings